epw/consensus/consensus.md

 **Name:** Roland, Isobel, Amelia, Karma, Daniel, Celina, Jamie, Gabriel, Christopher, Morgan, Laurie, David, Cara, Trina, Corwin

-**Why was your humanity trivialized?** Because I couldn't keep up, because of my attitude, because the world isn't accessible **Why is your humanity still in question?** Because I don't care, because people started noticing me, Because I see things as they really are
+**Why were you overlooked, downtrodden, or trivialized?** Because I couldn't keep up, because of my attitude, because the world isn't accessible
+**Why are you ignored, oppressed, or dismissed?** Because I don't care, because people started noticing me, Because I see things as they really are
 **Why are you hunted?** Because I run, because I break the Rules, for what I know

 **Looks:**